-In the 80's, spinning and other arts were added to the membership.
+In the 80's, spinning and other fiber arts were added to the membership.

 The guild became a non-profit securing a 501(3)(c) status in 2019.
 The guild also moved their extensive library as well as their looms and spinning equipment to Franklin Jr. High Event Center, where they hold their monthly meeting, their fiber days and conduct classes.

 Our 2022 Guild Challenge was to create something based on the Picasso picture that is shown in the display case.
 We had 19 members participate and it was interesting to see what others saw in that picture.
-The guild has access to a display case at Franklin Jr High and it is a great place to showcase the talents of our members.
-Stop by and see it, it is located in the main hallway.
+The guild has access to a trophy case at Franklin Jr High where a changing display showcases the talents of our members.
+Stop by and see it in the South hallway.

 Who we are